the-turing-way/the-turing-way/book/website/community-handbook/infrastructure/infrastructure-contributors.md

 # Publishing Contributors

+Keeping track of contributions of all types is important: both code and non-code contributors.
-Contributors are published in the book's {ref}`Record of Contributions<contributors-record>`.
+Within The Turing Way, contributors are kept track of and published in the book's {ref}`Record of Contributions<contributors-record>`.
+The rationale and guidance for acknowledging contributions are explained in {ref}`ch-acknowledgement`

-The information for this page's three subsections are sourced from different places.
+The information for the {ref}`Record of Contributions<contributors-record>` page's three subsections are sourced from different places.
+This page documents how these sources are combined to create the {ref}`Record of Contributions<contributors-record>`.

 ## Personal Highlights